-This is a story for those fearless souls, who have already decided not spend any more precious moments considering the need, but instead are focusing on what they actually want, to learn a skill set that will not only be extremely valuable but hopefully darn fun also! 🙌
+This is a story for those fearless souls, who have already decided not to spend any more precious moments considering the need, but instead are focusing on what they want, to learn a skill set that will not only be extremely valuable but hopefully darn fun also! 🙌

 Like most stories, this one starts at the beginning…